What is Mesh Networking?

 Cellular / Internet

-• check High bandwidth (streaming, video, voice)
+• High bandwidth (streaming, video, voice)

 MeshCore

-• check No ongoing costs after device purchase
+• No ongoing costs after device purchase

-• check Works off-grid with solar-powered nodes
+• Works off-grid with solar-powered nodes

-• check End-to-end encrypted, no accounts or tracking
+• End-to-end encrypted, no accounts or tracking

-• close Low bandwidth (text messages only)
+• Low bandwidth (text messages only)

 MeshCore complements traditional communication — it excels where infrastructure fails.

-category Use Cases
+Use Cases

 From emergency preparedness to daily privacy, MeshCore serves a wide range of communication needs.